 Prevents Cancer

-These incredible leaves with strong antioxidant properties prevent lipid peroxidation and hinder the growth of tumor cells.
+These incredible leaves with strong antioxidant properties prevent lipid peroxidation and hinder the growth of tumour cells.
 The flowers are well known to have apoptosis effect against lung cancer cells and also avert and treat colon cancer.

 Strengthens Bones